List of Malmö FF seasons: History

 During the 1980s and 1990s, the Swedish FA experimented with the competition format: between 1982 and 1990, the Swedish championship was given to the winners of a play-off held between the four best-placed Allsvenskan teams.
 A championship league was contested by the top six clubs in the league in 1991 and 1992.
 The pre-1982 format was then restored.
-Malmö FF won Allsvenskan a record five times in a row between 1985 and 1989, but only won the play-offs in 1986 and 1988.
+Malmö FF won Allsvenskan a record five consecutive seasons (1985 and 1989), but only won the play-offs in 1986 and 1988.
 After a brief successful period in the mid-1990s, the club began to decline in Allsvenskan and found themselves relegated in 1999, the first time since 1936 they were out of the top division.
 The team were relegated to the newly created Superettan.

 Malmö FF won promotion back to Allsvenskan after only one season in Superettan, and once again established themselves as a successful top-level club during the first decade of the 21st century.
 After a meagre season in 2001, they finished in the top three for three successive seasons between 2002 and 2004, and won their first Allsvenskan title since 1989 in 2004.
 Malmö FF then became a mid-table team as they finished between the fifth and ninth positions during the latter part of the decade, before they won the league once more in 2010, the club's centenary year.
 This earned the club qualification into Svenska Supercupen, an annual Super Cup match inaugurated in 2007 in which the Allsvenskan champions face the winners of Svenska Cupen.
 Malmö FF lost the 2011 edition 2–1 to regional rivals Helsingborgs IF.
 Following the 2010 championship winning year Malmö FF won bronze and small silver medals before winning the gold medal once more in 2013.
 After this they won Svenska Supercupen for the first time with a win against rivals IFK Göteborg.
 This was the first time since the 1989 season that the club won two official titles in the same season.
 In 2014 Malmö FF defended the league title for the first time since 1989 and the Swedish championship for the first time since 1975.
 In the same season Malmö FF also became the first Swedish club to play in the group stage of the UEFA Champions League in fourteen years.